1. Parenting

 Speak to your child with the respect you expect back

-• Don't raise yours in the hope that it will make them listen to you.
+• Don't raise yours in the hope that it will make them listen.

 Positive communication does not mean leniency or giving in to children all the time.
-It simply means guiding children firmly, calmly, and respectfully.
+It means setting clear boundaries while guiding children firmly, calmly, and respectfully.

 Parent checklist: Positive communication habits to build at home